Aspiration of a Peritonsillar Abscess

-- Using the head torch and tongue depressor, get a good view of the quinsy and give it a good two or three sprays with Xylocaine.
+- Using the head torch and tongue depressor, visualise the quinsy and give two or three sprays of Xylocaine.
 Warn the patient that the spray can make them gag; ask them to keep it in their throat without swallowing for as long as possible.

 - While the Xylocaine is working, prepare your equipment and the sterile pot.

 - One suggested method is to remove all the parts of a cannula, including both white and clear plastic tips, leaving just the needle.
 Attach this to the 10ml syringe.
 Some surgeons cut the tip off the needle sheath and then replace it over the needle, creating a guard.
 Be careful if you do this as it is easy to catch your finger on the needle.